philipphoman/org-mode-poster/README.md

 ## Prerequisites

-This was developed and tested on a Linux Ubuntu 17.04 machine.
-To produce the poster from the command line, GNU emacs and texlive must be installed together with some additional emacs and texlive packages.
+To create the poster from the command line, GNU emacs and texlive must be installed together with some additional emacs and texlive packages.
 Specifically, the following software and associated libraries are required: